 Background Briefing – the mherv project.

-mherv – ‘Men’s Health Education Rural Van’ is a Rotary project.
-It is a purpose-built caravan with two consulting rooms that will tour 56 centres in NSW between August 2017 and May 2018.
+mherv – ‘Men’s Health Education Rotary Van’ is a Rotary project.
+It is a purpose-built caravan with two consulting rooms that tours centers in NSW.
 It has a full time Registered Nurse who, with the assistance of local community nurses, will conduct health tests among rural men.

 A potted history of mherv…

 In 2008, Rotarian Tony Mackenzie began discussions with the General Manager of Western District Hospital in Mudgee, Joy Adams, about the incidence of late presenting, poor health events among rural men.

 It was decided to try to screen middle aged and older men in NSW rural communities to see if simple tests could identify men’s health issues earlier, thereby bringing them to a doctor before otherwise treatable conditions became too serious.